MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-dropbox-to-o365.md

 ![start migration](media/start_migration.png)

 >[!Note]
->If your transfer encounters an error or crashes, the app automatically reruns the transfer up to three times to attempt to resolve the issue.
+>If your transfer encounters an error or crashes, our app automatically reruns the transfer up to three times to attempt to resolve the issue.

 #### Canceling users